 Topic 1: Training Cruise(s): Research in Biological Oceanography.
 One or more cruises of one to several days each to collect physical, chemical, oceanographic, and biological data relevant to biological processes in the sea.
 Preparatory instruction and post-cruise sample processing and analysis.
 Marine Science 148, 348 (Topic 1) and 152R may not both be counted.
-Additional prerequisite: The following with a grade of at least C- in each: Biology 311D or 315H, and Chemistry 302 or 302C.
+Additional prerequisite: The following with a grade of at least C- in each: Biology 311D or 315H, and Chemistry 302

 Topic 2: Marine Geology and Geophysics Field Course.
 Hands-on, team-based instruction in the collection and processing of marine geological and geophysical data along the Gulf of Mexico coast.
 For Marine Science 148, one lecture hour and one laboratory hour a week for one semester.
 For Geological Sciences 348K and Marine Science 348, one lecture hour and four laboratory hours a week for one semester with additional hours to be arranged.
-Only one of the following may be counted: Geological Sciences 348K, 397F, Marine Science 348 (Topic 2).
-Fulfills the field experience requirement for some geological sciences degree programs.
-Students should contact the Department of Geological Sciences before registering.
+Geological Sciences 348K and Marine Science 348 (Topic 2) may not both be counted.
 Additional prerequisite: For geological sciences majors, Geological Sciences 420K or 320L with a grade of at least C-, and consent of instructor; Geological Sciences 416M and 465K are recommended; for others, Marine Science 307 and 354F with a grade of at least C- in each, and consent of instructor.

 MNS 352.
-Principles of Marine Science.
+Topics in Principles of Marine Science.